 Can I Mediate if I’m Angry?

 If the feelings are too painful, I will offer people the choice not to speak to each other directly.
-If someone is very angry, they may prefer to speak to me rather than to their spouse.
+If someone's very angry, they may prefer to speak to me rather than to their spouse.
 We may need to take a break from mediation, sometimes a few weeks, until the person starts to work through the anger and feel better.
-I may have some separate meetings with the angry person to help them explore their options and understand what is at the core of the anger, usually as part of a joint session in which I would also meet with the spouse to get their input on how to meet the needs of the angry person so that we can move through and work with the anger.
+I may have some separate meetings with the angry person to help them explore their options and understand what is at the core of the anger, usually as part of a joint session in which I'd also meet with the spouse to get their input on how to meet the needs of the angry person so we can move through and work with the anger.

-Cathy had planned to go back to work, but after listening to Bill, she said that she realized she needed to try to find a job immediately.
-She said she was not at all trying to keep the children from their father, and offered to alter the schedule anytime he could get off work early to spend more time with the children.
+Cathy was able to hear all of this and responded by talking about the financial pressures she also felt.
+She couldn’t buy new shoes for the kids or herself, nor could she get her hair colored.
+Cathy was sympathetic to her husband and was having a similar experience.
+Cathy had planned to go back to work, but after listening to Bill, she said she realized she needed to try to find a job immediately.
+She said she wasn't at all trying to keep the children from their father and offered to alter the schedule anytime he could get off work early to spend time with them.

 I told the couple about tax implications – money paid for child support is not deductible, but money paid for maintenance IS deductible.
 Suddenly, Bill’s eyes lit up.
 He realized that if he paid alimony to Cathy, and she used it to run the household, they would both end up in lower tax brackets, thereby resulting in a net tax savings.
 (Note: This law changed Jan.
 2019 – alimony is no longer deductible to payor under federal law, though it’s still deductible under NY state law.)